leios/space-junk/src/content/lars_2.md

 You then said, "Dad was also faster than him at some point.
 Heck, your mom was faster when he arrived on Nemo.
 We taught him how to swim in the first place!"
 You stretched and yawned without getting up.
 "Now he's here lapping us.
 Lapping everyone really."

-I tucked my hair in my cap and put on my goggles, only to see maybe 7 or 8 screens hovering around you.
+I tucked my hair in my cap and put on my goggles, revealing maybe seven or eightscreens hovering around you.
 At this point, I knew better than to ask about what I saw, but one image caught my eye.
 It looked like a belt with a few propellers attached to it.